 Talking to people close to you about how you'd prefer to manage a crisis can be a good way to plan for the future.
 It could be helpful to write down what you've decided, so you both remember what you've said.

-For example, it could be useful to let them know:
+For example, you could let them know:

 - how you would like them to help you

-- who they should contact
+- who they could contact

-- what treatment you would like
+- what treatment you would prefer.

 - what treatment you would prefer